mapcode-foundation/mapcode-java/README.md

 Again, if encoding succeeded, the first mapcode is the shortest one and the last mapcode in the list is the globally unique international mapcode.

+**`List<Mapcode> encodeRestrictToCountryISO2/ISO3(double latitude, double longitude, String countryISO2/ISO3)`** encodes a (latitude, longitude) pair, where encoding is restricted to a specific country, provided as an ISO 3166-2 or -3 country code.

+Example:

+    List<Mapcode> results = MapcodeCodec.encodeRestrictToCountryISO2(lat, lon, "BR");
+    // Returns a list of mapcodes retricted to Brazil (not: IN-BR).

+    List<Mapcode> results = MapcodeCodec.encodeRestrictToCountryISO3(lat, lon, "MEX");
+    // Returns a list of mapcodes retricted to Mexico.

+**Important notice:** The codes used in these methods asume the ISO conversion, not the `fromString` conversion from `Territory`.
+For example, `Territory.fromString("BR")` produce the territory `IN-BR`, whereas `Territory.fromCountryISO2("BR")` produces the territory `BRA`.

 Both `encode()` methods are also offered as a `encodeToShortest()` method, which essentially returns only the first result of the previous methods (if there are any results).